tier2tickets/Knowledge-Base/content/customization/assets.rst

 Autotask: Configuration Items
 -------------------------------

-The first configuration that is found matching these critera will be added to the account:
+The first configuration that is found matching these criteria will be added to the account:

 - the configuration is part of the same company as the user who submitted the ticket
 - the configuration's reference title match the computer hostname